jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Description
 Methods
 19
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
-\# 1
+\#1
  ILLUSTRATION \#1
 Financial impact of an EV fleet\-wide vulnerability
-In March 2023, a team of French security researchers participating in a hacking contest demonstrated an exploit that involved executing what is known as a time\-of\-check\-to\-time\-of\-use (TOCTTOU) attack on an EV OEMs gateway energy management system that allowed them to remotely perform actions (e.g open the front trunk or door) while the car was in motion.12 Despite the OEM's claims that this was not possible, the researchers claimed they could have remotely gained access to vehicle controls.
+In March 2023, a team of French security researchers participating in a hacking contest demonstrated an exploit that involved executing what is known as a time\-of\-check\-to\-time\-of\-use (TOCTTOU) attack on an EV OEM’s gateway energy management system that allowed them to remotely perform actions (e.g., open the front trunk or door) while the car was in motion.12 Despite the OEM's claims that this was not possible, the researchers claimed they could have remotely gained access to vehicle controls.
 The researchers were rewarded by the OEM with an EV and $100,000 in cash, and reported that the OEM is working on making software patches for the